dynamsoft-docs/barcode-reader-docs-js/programming/javascript/release-notes/js-9.md

   2. `autoFocus`, when set to `true`, means the SDK will automatically focus on the part of the video where a barcode is found but fails to be read;
   3. `autoSuggestTip`, when set to `true`, means the SDK will automatically suggest Tip messages to help guide the user to acquire better video frames for barcode reading.

-> These features are only valid when there is a intermediate_results module license.
+> These features are only valid when there is an intermediate_results module license.

 #### Changed